-We here present observations of Q\,2310--3358 obtained with the medium-resolution spectrograph X-shooter on the Very Large Telescope (VLT).
+We here present observations of Q\,2310--3358 obtained with the medium-resolution spectrograph X-shooter on board VLT.
 The quasar was observed at three different position angles (0, 60$^\mathrm{o}$, and $-60^\mathrm{o}$ East of North).
-According to \citet{2010MNRAS.408.2128F}, with this strategy 90\% of the galaxy counterparts of intervening DLAs at redshifts around 2--3 will be covered by at least one slit and observations with all slits also contribute to a good spectrum of the quasar.
+According to \citet{2010MNRAS.408.2128F}, with this strategy, 90\% of the galaxy counterparts of intervening DLAs at redshifts around 2--3 can be covered by at least one slit, and observations with all slits also contribute to a good spectrum of the quasar.

 X-shooter provides continuous spectral coverage from near-ultraviolet (300 nm) to near-infrared (2500 nm).
-Both one-dimensional and two-dimensional spectra are available from the standard ESO pipeline reduction of the raw data \citep{2010SPIE.7737E..28M}.
+Both 1D and 2D spectra are available from the standard ESO pipeline reduction of the raw data \citep{2010SPIE.7737E..28M}.
 For each arm of the data, the spectra from all three position angles were combined using inverse-variance weighting to produce the combined spectrum shown in Fig. \ref{Spectrum}.
-The instrument as a atmospheric dispersion corrector meaning that this strategy can be used also well away from zenith.
+The instrument acts as an atmospheric dispersion corrector, meaning that this strategy can also be used well away from the zenith.
 The log of observations can be seen in Table \ref{tab:log}.